C3pa/Morrowind-Animated-Pickup/Data Files/Readme.txt

 1.0.1
 Bugfix: Don't play the pickup animation for items that have scripts.
 This prevents weird issues with items such as the Dwemer Puzzle Cube which can only be picked up after a certain quest entry has been met.
 Bugfix: Don't play the pickup animation when the inventory menu is open.
+1.0.2
+Compatibility: Prevents animation on Limeware Platter in Census and Excise Office when using Quest Voice Greetings.

 ________
 Contact